opensearch-project/project-website/_posts/2025-02-03-Reduce-Cost-with-Disk-based-Vector-Search.md

 ![Million Vector Results](/assets/media/blog-images/2025-02-03-Reduce-Cost-with-Disk-based-Vector-Search/mill-results.png){:class="img-centered"}

-The results show that combining binary quantization with full-precision rescoring can significantly improve recall while maintaining reasonable latency in low-memory environments.
+The results show that combining quantization with full-precision rescoring can significantly improve recall while maintaining reasonable latency in low-memory environments.
 However, performance varies by dataset.
 For example, while this approach improves the `sift` dataset performance, the recall remains relatively low.
 We recommend testing with your specific dataset to determine the optimal configuration.

 ### Large-scale tests